roman-milk/roman-milk.github.io/a-weird-one.md

  After eating we went home and it was more suck and fuck until it was time for me to get ready to go and pick up Natasha.
 Her dad was there so along with Pam's usual smile I got his standard dirty look.
 I decided that the way to play it was to smile at him every time he looked at me.
 I'm sure that it pissed him off and he left the room.

- Natasha hadn't come down from her room yet so as soon as her father was out of the room Pam said: Report_Story #2
+ Natasha hadn't come down from her room yet so as soon as her father was out of the room Pam said: